IbrahimDelice/ibrahimdelice.github.io/ağbetleri/kitaplar/-t--+--tır--yapısındaki-fiillerde--t--ile--tır--eklerinin-bulunuşu-ve--t--nin-ilave-ses-olarak-kullanımı.md

 ---
 slug: -t--+--tır--yapısındaki-fiillerde--t--ile--tır--eklerinin-bulunuşu-ve--t--nin-ilave-ses-olarak-kullanımı
 sidebar_position: 1
+tags:
+   - Yardımcı ses
+   - fiil
+   - ettirgenlik
+   - oldurganlık
+   - kılışlama
 ---

 # [-T- + -tır-] Yapısındaki Fiillerde -t- ile -tır- Eklerinin Bulunuşu ve -t- nin İlave Ses Olarak Kullanımı

 [Dergideki Sayfa: 159]

-## ÖZET
+## Özet

-Türkçe sözdiziminde sesbilgisel işlevle yer alan sesler olarak ı, i, u, ü ünlüleri ile y, n ünsüzleri kabul edilir.
-Kimi araştırıcılar bunlara a, e ünlüleri ile s, ş ünsüzlerini de ilave etmektedir.
-Bu sesler arasında fiil gövdeleri ile ettirgenlik eki arasında kullanılan -t- zikredilmemektedir.
+Türkçe sözdiziminde sesbilgisel işlevle yer alan sesler olarak **ı**, **i**, **u**, **ü** ünlüleri ile **y**, **n** ünsüzleri kabul edilir.
+Kimi araştırıcılar bunlara **a**, **e** ünlüleri ile **s**, **ş** ünsüzlerini de ilave etmektedir.
+Bu sesler arasında fiil gövdeleri ile ettirgenlik eki arasında kullanılan **-t-** zikredilmemektedir.
 Oysa, bazı örneklerde doğrudan sesbilgisel işlevle bazı örneklerde de dilbilgisel işlevi sezilemediğinden sesbilgisel işlevde imiş gibi kullanıldığı görülmektedir.
-Bu yazıda Türkçe Sözlük’ten (10. baskı, 2005) listelenen -t- + -tIryapılı fiillerde -t- ve -tIr- ın işlevleri   orgulanacak ve -t- nin bazı durumlarda ilave ses olduğu gösterilmeye çalışılacaktır.
+Bu yazıda Türkçe Sözlük’ten (10. baskı, 2005) listelenen **-t-** + -tIryapılı fiillerde **-t-** ve **-tIr-** ın işlevleri   orgulanacak ve **-t-** nin bazı durumlarda ilave ses olduğu gösterilmeye çalışılacaktır.

-Anahtar Kelimeler: Yardımcı ses, fiil, ettirgenlik, oldurganlık, kılışlama.
+**Anahtar Kelimeler:** *Yardımcı ses, fiil, ettirgenlik, oldurganlık, kılışlama.*

-FINDING –t- AND –tIr- AFFIXES IN VERBS OF [ -t- + -tIr-] STRUCTURE AND USING –t- AS ADDITION VOICE
+# Finding –t- And –tIr- Affixes In Verbs Of [-t- + -tIr-] Structure And Using –t- As Addition Voice

-ABSTRACT
+## ABSTRACT
-It is accepted ı, i, u, ü vowels and y, n consanats are accepted as affixes which take part in Turkish syntax with phonological function.
+It is accepted **ı**, **i**, **u**, **ü** vowels and **y**, n consanats are accepted as affixes which take part in Turkish syntax with phonological function.
 Some resarchers also add a, evowels and s, ş consanants to these affixes.
 It isn’t mentioned about t which is used between verb themes and causative affix.
 Whereas it is seen that it is used directly with phonological function in some examples and it [Dergideki Sayfa: 160]  pretends to use with phonological function because its gramatical function couldn’t be perceived in some examples.
 In this article it will be interrogated the functions of –t- and –tIr- in verbs with structure of –t- + -tIr- which has been listed from Turkish Dictionary and it will be worked to see that –t- is an additional voice in some conditions.

 Key Words: Auxiliary voice, verb, causative, factitive, kılışlama.